-Students completing the M.A. program during the last sixteen years (since the spring of 2007) have gone on to pursue a range of programs and positions after graduation.
+Students completing the M.A. program during the between the spring of 2007 and 2024 have gone on to pursue a range of programs and positions after graduation.

-- At least 58 of our M.A. graduates have been accepted to or gone on to start Ph.D. programs (the University of Arkansas, Brandeis University, Michigan State University, Indiana University at Bloomington, the University of North Texas, the University of Tennessee, Purdue University, University of Kentucky, Texas A&M, Vanderbilt University, University of Kansas, Oklahoma State University, Georgia State University, University of North Carolina at Chapel Hill, and Arizona State University). - One started law school at the University of Arkansas the fall of 2019.
-One will start law school at University of Michigan Law School in 2023, and another will start law school at S.J.
-Quinney College of Law in Salt Lake City in 2023. - One went on to complete a second M.A. at Auburn University. - One M.A. graduate has gone on to attend Harvard Law School. - At least 7 M.A. graduates have gone on to pursue a master's degree in library science (at Rutgers University, the University of Oklahoma, the University of Alabama, and LSU) or to work/continue working in a library system. - Approximately 8-9 M.A. graduates have gone on to work as college English instructors (note that not all are still working in those positions).
+- At least 60 of our M.A. graduates have been accepted to or gone on to start Ph.D. programs (the University of Arkansas, Brandeis University, Michigan State University, Indiana University at Bloomington, the University of North Texas, the University of Tennessee, Purdue University, University of Kentucky, Texas A&M, Vanderbilt University, University of Kansas, Oklahoma State University, Georgia State University, University of North Carolina at Chapel Hill, Arizona State University, University, University of Arizona (Tucson), and the University of Utah). - One started law school at the University of Arkansas the fall of 2019.
+One started law school at the University of Michigan Law School in 2023, and another started law school at S.J.
+Quinney College of Law in Salt Lake City in 2023. - One completed a second M.A. at Auburn University. - One M.A. graduate attended Harvard Law School. - At least 7 M.A. graduates have gone on to pursue a master's degree in library science (at Rutgers University, the University of Oklahoma, the University of Alabama, and LSU) or to work/continue working in a library system. - Approximately 8-9 M.A. graduates have gone on to work as college English instructors (note that not all are still working in those positions).
 And at least 23 of them have gone on or are about to pursue an M.A.T., teach abroad (China), and/or work in a public or private school system as a secondary English teacher, a primary teacher, an ESL teacher, a substitute teacher, or a teacher's aide.